Go to our EESW Project Resources section for this year's EESW Handbook

 Students will attend a welcome event in September/October, a two or three-day workshop in December at a local University, college or training centre and submit a written report in February/March.

 The team will then attend an Awards and Presentation Day in North or South Wales in March/April, where they will display their work at an exhibition stand and give a presentation to a panel of assessors.
-Awards will be presented for various categories up to the value of £500.
+Awards will be presented for various categories up to the value of £500 per team.

 The EESW Project offers multiple benefits to students, schools/colleges and companies.
 Students will gain a number of skills and receive a completion of training certificate for the areas completed.